terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_network_v2.html.markdown

    `net-mtu` extension is enabled.
 Available for the modification, when Neutron `net-mtu-writable` extension is enabled.

+* `dns_domain` - (Optional) The network DNS domain.
+Available, when Neutron DNS extension is enabled.
+The `dns_domain` of a network in conjunction with the `dns_name` attribute of its ports will be published in an external DNS service when Neutron is configured to integrate with such a service.

 The `segments` block supports:

 * `physical_network` - The physical network where this network is implemented.